Back to School Series: 5 Unique Ways to Communicate With Parents

 Another life saver for me, for both personal and business purposes has been using Google Drive to store important files, pictures, and videos that I can access from my phone or any computer or tablet.
 I love that it is a free service that you have with any gmail account.
 It's also a great service to use if you want to share these files with others!
 So - why not use it in the classroom?
 I recently came across a great guest post on Corkboard Connections with 5 ways to use Google Drive for parent engagement.
 It can be found by clicking the image below.
 5 ways I NEVER would have thought of!
 Number 4 on using it to communicate behavior is one of my faves!

 Alright - sometimes you just need an old fashion paper note to send home with your students.
 However, often times, one student needs a reminder about lunch money, another student needs a reminder about parent conferences, while a third needs a reminder about homework or (fill in the blank).
 Who has time to write out all these notes at the end of the day?
-I LOOOOVE this idea from Katie at Teacher to the Core.
-She came up with 80 parent note reminder cards that she prints out several copies of and stores in a pocket chart.
-Then, when she needs to pull out a reminder for an individual student, she can find exactly what she's looking for!
+Simply prepare some ready-to-go parents notes that you can store in a hanging pocket chart and grab at a moments notice!

 Boom - grab and go!
-What a great idea.
 Just prep before the school year begins and you're good to go!
 You can also do this with notes of encouragement to send home with your students such as "_______did a great job in math today."
 So easy and a great time saver!